top of page

 • Burning and itchiness: Allergic reactions to contact lens materials or cleaning solutions may lead to burning and itchiness.
 To mitigate these reactions, optometrists prescribe antihistamines, anti-inflammatory eye drops, or alternative lens materials.

-• Eye discharge: Eye discharge, indicative of conjunctivitis, may necessitate antibiotic eye drops.
+• Eye discharge: Eye discharge indicates conjunctivitis and may necessitate antibiotic eye drops.
 Strict adherence to cleaning routines helps prevent the growth of viruses and bacteria, promoting overall eye health.

 • Grittiness: Grittiness may stem from foreign objects or infections.
 Carefully removing lenses, storing them in sterile containers, and flushing the eyes with clean water can address foreign objects.
 Treating underlying infections involves maintaining rigorous cleaning practices.

-• Light sensitivity: Extended wear of lenses may lead to corneal ulcers and light sensitivity.
+• Light sensitivity: Extended lens wear may lead to corneal ulcers and light sensitivity.
 Resting the eyes and ensuring thorough cleaning to prevent foreign particle embedding can alleviate this issue.

 • Blurry vision: Dirty or damaged lenses can cause blurry vision.
 Optometrists can guide on suitable replacements, and special lenses, such as rigid, gas-permeable ones, may prevent issues like hypoxia.

-• Dry eyes: Contact lenses affecting natural eye hydration may lead to dry eye syndrome.
-Scleral lenses, covering a larger portion of the eye, can manage dry eye and corneal damage while correcting vision.
+• Dry eyes: Contact lenses that affect natural eye hydration may lead to dry eye syndrome.
+Scleral lenses, covering a more significant portion of the eye, can manage dry eyes and corneal damage while correcting vision.

-Have more questions or concerns about your contact lenses in Penticton?
+Do you have more questions or concerns about your contact lenses in Penticton?
 Our team at Dr. Specs Optical is here to help!
-Contact us for expert guidance on common issues, personalized solutions, and to ensure your continued comfort and eye health.
+Contact us for professional guidance on day-to-day issues and personalized solutions to ensure comfort and eye health.

 Tips for Contact Lens Use